Mu-L/lap/README.md

 ### Working with files outside Lap

 Lap can rescan folders and detect many filesystem changes.
-However, when files are renamed, moved, replaced, or copied outside Lap, Lap cannot guarantee that local associations—especially Collection membership and other library-only data—will follow the file.
+But changes made outside Lap—such as renaming, moving, replacing, or copying files—can disrupt organization that is stored only in Lap.

-For a workflow that depends on Collections, Tags, Comments, Favorites, Ratings, culling states, or Lap rotation, use Lap for file moves and renames whenever possible.
-If you work extensively outside Lap, treat those features as local-to-Lap organization and keep a backup of Lap's database and configuration alongside your photo backup.
-You can view or change the database location, and create a database backup, in **Settings → Storage**.
+For the most reliable results, rename and move files in Lap whenever you rely on Collections, Tags, Comments, Favorites, Ratings, or culling states.
+If you also manage files outside Lap, back up Lap's database and configuration together with your photos.
+You can manage the database location and create a backup in **Settings → Storage**.

 Deleting Lap's database or configuration removes this local organization and index data, but does not delete your original media files.